chaddgrimm/melodeon/README.md

 ## License

-Melodeon is available under the Apache 2.0 license.
+Melodeon is available under the MIT license.
 See the LICENSE file for more info.